Church in Ruins

 "Church in Ruins" is the sixth episode of the second season of the American anthology crime drama television series True Detective.
 It is the 14th overall episode of the series and was written by series creator Nic Pizzolatto and Scott Lasser, and directed by Miguel Sapochnik.
 It was first broadcast on HBO in the United States on July 26, 2015.

-The season is set in California, and focuses on three detectives, Ray Velcoro (Colin Farrell), Ani Bezzerides (Rachel McAdams) and Paul Woodrugh (Taylor Kitsch), from three cooperating police departments and a criminal-turned-businessman named Frank Semyon (Vince Vaughn) as they investigate a series of crimes they believe are linked to the murder of a corrupt politician.
+The season is set in California, and focuses on three detectives, Ray Velcoro (Colin Farrell), Ani Bezzerides (Rachel McAdams) and Paul Woodrugh (Taylor Kitsch), from three cooperating police forces and a criminal-turned-businessman named Frank Semyon (Vince Vaughn) as they investigate a series of crimes they believe are linked to the murder of a corrupt politician.
 In the episode, Velcoro, Bezzerides and Woodrugh start their next move in the undercover operation.
 Meanwhile, Semyon attempts to provide financial support for one of his deceased henchmen.

 According to Nielsen Media Research, the episode was seen by an estimated 2.34 million household viewers and gained a 1.0 ratings share among adults aged 18–49.
-The episode received generally positive reviews from critics, who praised Sapochnik's directing, performances, and character development, although some that the pacing and lack of progress may not properly conclude all storylines.
+The episode received generally positive reviews from critics, who praised Sapochnik's directing, performances, and character development, although some felt that the pacing and lack of progress may not properly conclude all storylines.

 Plot

-Velcoro (Colin Farrell) confronts Semyon (Vince Vaughn) for giving him the wrong man as his ex-wife's rapist, assuming he used it just for corruption purposes.
-Semyon claims the man was truly the rapist at the time and even suggests Velcoro was already corrupt before he asked him for the tip.
-He warns him not to pursue him for the incident as it will bring repercussions, with both men aiming their guns at each other beneath the kitchen table.
-Before leaving, Velcoro asks Semyon to get him the man who tipped him off, which Semyon says he will do.
+Entering the house, Velcoro (Colin Farrell) confronts Semyon (Vince Vaughn) for giving him the wrong man as his ex-wife's rapist, assuming he used the opportunity to keep Velcoro indebted to him.
+Semyon states that he believed the man was truly the rapist at the time and even suggests Velcoro was already corrupt before he asked him for the tip.
+Semyon warns Velcoro not to pursue him for the incident as it will only bring repercussions, with both men aiming their guns at each other beneath the kitchen table.
+Before leaving, Velcoro asks Semyon to get him the man who tipped him off, which Semyon says he will do, as long as Velcoro retrieves the missing hard drives that were stolen from Caspere's home.

-As the authorities investigate the shed at Guerneville, Woodrugh (Taylor Kitsch) follows up on the missing diamonds to find that they were part of a cache stolen during a double homicide and robbery in the 1992 riots that orphaned two children.
-Meanwhile, Semyon and Jordan (Kelly Reilly) visit Stan's widow and son, intending to provide some financial support for his family now that he died.
-He also talks with Stan's son to help him move on from his father's death.
-Later, he tortures a Mexican thug to meet with a cartel.
-He makes an agreement with the cartel to help find Irina provided the cartel are allowed to move drugs through his clubs.
+As the authorities investigate the shed at Guerneville, Woodrugh (Taylor Kitsch) follows up on the missing blue diamonds.
+He discovers that they were part of a cache stolen during a double homicide and robbery of a jewelry store in the 1992 Los Angeles riots, which orphaned two children.

+Meanwhile, Semyon and Jordan (Kelly Reilly) visit Stan's widow, Joyce, intending to provide some financial support for his family.
+Joyce reveals that Blake (Christopher James Baker) visited her on the day of Stan's funeral and intimidated her for information.
+Semyon also talks with Stan's son to help him move on from his father's death.
+Later, Semyon tortures a Mexican thug for the whereabouts of a drug cartel.
+He strikes a deal with the cartel to help find Irina Rulfo, Ledo Amarilla's girlfriend (Cesar Garcia) and the woman who pawned Caspere's watch, as long as the cartel is allowed to move drugs through Semyon's clubs.